jmcdo29/dev.to/blog-posts/automating-nx-monorepo-deployments/post.md

 Now, with my pnpm workspace, every package was built in a `dist` directory right next to the `src` so I'd have `packages/<package>/src` and `packages/<package>/dist` and I could easily keep a `package.json` per package and have it deploy from right there.
 With Nx, that's not really the case anymore.
 There's a root `package.json` that holds all of the dependencies and _most_ of the time, the `outDir` is set to be `<workspaceRoot>/dist/<package>/src`.
 Kind of makes deploying from a central location just a bit harder.

-For the `build` command wth packages, I'm actually using the [`@nrwl/node:package`](https://nx.dev/l/n/node/package) executor, which runs a build command via `tsc` and copies over the `package.json` (if you have one), and sets it up with the proper path for publishing, and copies the package's `README` and `CHANGELOG` if they exist.
+For the `build` command with Nx, I'm actually using the [`@nrwl/node:package`](https://nx.dev/l/n/node/package) executor, which runs a build command via `tsc` and copies over the `package.json` (if you have one), and sets it up with the proper path for publishing, and copies the package's `README` and `CHANGELOG` if they exist.
+If you don't have a `package.json` for the library, Nx will create one for you and populate it with the `dependencies` it finds in the compiled code.
 You can set the `outputPath` to anything you want, but I've found that `dist/<package>` works really well for this automation setup.
 You could actually do `packages/<package>`, but then your `ts` and your `js` will get mixed with each other, which I find very messy and confusing.

 So now why is having these packages in the `dist/` directory a problem?
 Well, because `changesets` works by reading the workspace's configuration, and as we want to have our source code version tracked, but not the compiled code, we don't normally include the `dist` in our git repository.
 Because of this, when we do things like `pnpm changeset` to create a new changeset, we'll eventually be modifying the `package.json` in the `packages/<package>/` directory.

-The changeset action that I mentioned earlier works like this:
+The changeset action that I mentioned earlier works like this during your CI workflow:

 1. check if there's one or more changeset file(s)
    1. if yes, open a PR with the updates to the appropriate `package.json`s (in the `packages/<package>` directories)